johanley/postscript-notes/README.md

 * `userdict` - used by programs, local VM; permanent
 * `globaldict` - used by some programs, global VM; permanent
 * `systemdict` - read-only, built-in operators, global VM; permanent

+Note how the order reflects what you might informally call the *life expectancy* of the data.
+From bottom to top, the life expectancy of the data gets shorter and shorter, roughly speaking.

 In error messages, keep an eye on information about the state of the dictionary stack.
 An example from Ghostscript: